GlinZachariah/GlinZachariah/README.md

 ### Hi there 👋, My name is Glin Zachariah.

-### I'm a full time student at the University of Strathclyde, Glasgow.
+### I'm from Glasgow.
 I'm Quick Learner, Explorer 🚀  and part-time tinkerer ⚙️.

 ### My hobbies are watching movies 🎬 and listening music 🎧